radgrad/docusaurus2/docs/overview/managing-this-site.md

 This will build the site and push the HTML version to the master branch of the radgrad/radgrad.github.io repository.

 Note: you do not need to clone the radgrad.github.io repo to your laptop.
 In fact, you shouldn't.

+In addition to deploying the site, you also need to commit and push your changes to the radgrad/docusaurus2 repository.

 ## Advanced usage